adjust/adobe_air_sdk/README.md

 config.setDelayStart(5.5);
 ```

-In this case this will make the adjust SDK not send the initial install session and any event created for 5.5 seconds.
-After this time is expired or if you call the method `sendFirstPackages()` of the `Adjust` instance in the meanwhile, every session parameter will be added to the delayed install session and events and the adjust SDK will resume as usual.
+In this case, this will make the Adjust SDK not send the initial install session, or any event created, for 5.5 seconds.
+After this time period, or if you call the method `sendFirstPackages()` of the `Adjust` instance in the meantime, every session parameter will be added to the delayed install session and events, and the Adjust SDK will resume as usual.

-**The maximum delay start time of the adjust SDK is 10 seconds**.
+**The maximum delay start time of the Adjust SDK is 10 seconds**.

 ### <a id="attribution-callback">Attribution callback

 You can register a callback to be notified of tracker attribution changes.
-Due to the different sources considered for attribution, this information can not by provided synchronously.
+Due to the different sources considered for attribution, this information can not be provided synchronously.
 Follow these steps to implement the optional callback in your application:

 1. Create void method which receives parameter of type `AdjustAttribution`.